… …

 • Preheat the oven to 350 degrees Fahrenheit.

 • Spray a 9 X 13 baking pan with oil.
-Add the mixture to the baking dish.
+Add the zucchini mixture to the baking dish.
 Top with the reserved shredded cheese.
 Bake for 1 hour.

 Your Own Private Notes